January 25, 2023 Update

 - Contact Student Services.

-- You must follow with at least ten days of. strict mask-wearing,
+- You must wear a mast for at least ten days following exposure.

-- For all those exposed, best practice would also include getting a PCR test on day five.
+- For all those exposed, we also recommend getting a PCR test on day five.

 Goddard staff are committed to your health and safety, and to ensuring you maximize your learning experience even if you are unwell, isolating, or in quarantine.
-The Student Services office will help access tests and testing sites, arrange isolation or quarantine as needed, arrange virtual access to your residency, provide personal check-ins, and offer general support.
+The Student Services office will help access tests, arrange isolation or quarantine as needed, arrange virtual access to your residency, provide personal check-ins, and offer general support.
 While we can provide free rapid antigen test kits to students in need, we are unable to provide transportation to PCR testing sites for unvaccinated students.

 Social Distancing and Masks/Face Coverings